salujajaskeerat/ELP305-TribeD-documentation/index.md

 # 4. Motivation

 >We are designing a system to meet the entire energy needs of your home without drawing commercial electrical power from the utility.
-This report contains the final report of the house designed by Tribe D i.e. the requirements, specifications and design of the house.
+This report contains the final report of the house designed by Tribe D, i.e. the house's requirements, specifications, and Design.

 # 5. Abstract